Hotels in Natal

 Should I stay in Ponta Negra or Via Costeira?

-Is Via Costeira a good place to stay in Natal?
+Is Via Costeira good for families?

 Are Natal hotels beachfront?